Fix text not pasting after dictation

 On iOS, Flow works as a keyboard.
 Text appears directly in the text field without using the clipboard.

 Select the Flow Keyboard.
-Tap the globe icon and select Wispr Flow.
+Tap the globe icon and choose Wispr Flow.
 The Flow Keyboard must be active when you dictate.

 Grant Full Access.
 Open Settings → General → Keyboard → Keyboards → Wispr Flow and enable Allow Full Access.
 Dictate again — if text appears, permissions were the issue.